Vignesh2208/OpenSCADA/docs/_build/html/_sources/installation.rst.txt

 Installation
 ============

-To setup OpenSCADA, grpc and bazel package manager need to be first installed.
-To install them follow the steps given below:
+To setup OpenSCADA, Kronos, grpc and bazel package manager need to be first installed.
+To install Kronos, follow steps included in the `documentation <https://github.com/Vignesh2208/Kronos>`_.
+To install all the other dependencies, follow the steps given below:

 Installing GRPC
 ^^^^^^^^^^^^^^^